MyPureCloud/sitepiler/example/src/authoringdocs/codeFence.html.md

 ### Vanilla markdown

 This is the standard markdown code fence.
-Code highlighting is automatically applied.
+Code highlighting is disabled by default.

 ```
 \```